keithbuhler/keithbuhler.github.io/fun-stuff.md

 Fiction, Non-academic non-fiction, poetry, screenplays, and short stories.

 ### [Philosophy of Science](www.philosophyisscience.com)
-A playful but earnest argument for the traditional view that natural science is a branch of Philosopy (or that natural philosophy is a branch of Science).
+A playful yet earnest argument for the traditional view that natural science is a branch of Philosophy (or that natural philosophy is a branch of Science).

 ### [Beards](www.keithbuhler.com/beard)